sovashrestha/portfolio/WebAppsProduct@Creighton.md

 ![Product Launch](assets/CUProgramSearchKeywords.png)

 In order to monitor user feedback and performance metrics, we rolled out the changes gradually and started with a beta release.
+By revamping the web pages with enhanced features and user experience, the **user satisfaction scores soared by 25%.**